ropensci/pdftools/README.md

 #### On Ubuntu

-If you want to use `libpoppler-cpp` latest version, that is not available in Linux package managers yet, follow the instructions [of this askubuntu.com answer](https://askubuntu.com/a/1112947).
+__Update__: Itt is now recommended to use the backport PPA mentioned above.
+If you really want to build from source, follow the instructions [of this askubuntu.com answer](https://askubuntu.com/a/1112947).

 #### On CentOS